310mc/https-310mc.github.io-tl/source/_posts/motor_show/epilogue.md

 So that I *truly* become cool — and become an actual man among men, one that everyone can look up to and see as their role model.

-I was able to see what’s in front of me a little better by facing reality like that.
+I was able to see what’s in front of me a li’l better by facing reality like that.

 And what I saw was — all the newbies showing up to the venue without a single one of ‘em looking down on me or laughing at me.